Limiting empirical spectral distribution for the non-backtracking matrix of an Erd\H{o}s-R\'enyi random graph: Introduction

 The partly averaged matrix $H_0$ will be an essential tool in quantifying the eigenvalues of the non-backtracking spectrum operator $H$.
 Three main ideas are at the core of this paper: first, that partial derandomization can greatly simplify the spectrum; second, that Tao and Vu's replacement principle \cite[Theorem~2.1]{TaoVu2010} can be usefully applied to two sequences of random matrices that are highly dependent on each other; and third, that in this case, the partly derandomized matrix may be viewed as a small perturbation of the original matrix, allowing one to apply results from perturbation theory like the Bauer-Fike Theorem.
-The use of Tao and Vu's replacement principle here is novel, as it is used to compare the spectra of two highly dependent random matrices with the same random inputs; typically, the Tao-Vu replacement principle has been applied in cases where the two sequences of random matrices are independent, see for example \cite{TaoVu2010,Wood2012,Wood2016}.
+The use of Tao and Vu's replacement principle here is novel, as it is used to compare the spectra of a sequence of matrices with some dependencies among the entries to a sequence of matrices where all random entires are independent; typically, the Tao-Vu replacement principle has been applied in cases where the two sequences of random matrices both have independent entries, see for example \cite{TaoVu2010,Wood2012,Wood2016}.